SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 @num_info_bits.setter

-message="num_info_bits must be a positive integer")
+assert value > 0, "num_info_bits must be a positive integer"

 self._num_info_bits = int(value)